thomasesmith/wifi-arduino-thermostat/README.md

    * `threshold_temp` The temperature in fahrenheit the will trip the heater in to turning on.
 If 'heater_onoff' is set to on, and the temperature falls below that the threshold_temp, the heater circuit will close turning the heater on.
 It will not open it back up until the threshold temperature is reached again.

-* `http://heater.local/on`       Turns heater system on, responds with confirmation (this doesn't necessarily turn the actual heater on, it just allows the code to do so when the conditions are right):
+* `http://heater.local/on`       Turns heater system on.
+Responds with confirmation (this doesn't necessarily turn the actual heater on, it just allows the code to do so when the conditions are right):
 *      {"status": "success", "heater_onoff": "on" }

-* `http://heater.local/off`      Turns the heater system off, responds with confirmation:
+* `http://heater.local/off`      Turns the heater system off.
+Responds with confirmation:
 *      {"status": "success", "heater_onoff": "off" }

-* `http://heater.local/up`       Adjusts threshold temperature up, responds with new, current threshold value:
+* `http://heater.local/up`       Adjusts threshold temperature up.
+Responds with new, current threshold value:
 *      {"status": "success", "threshold_temp": 71.00}

-* `http://heater.local/down`     Adjusts threshold temperature down, responds with new, current threshold value:
+* `http://heater.local/down`     Adjusts threshold temperature down.
+Responds with new, current threshold value:
 *      {"status": "success", "threshold_temp": 69.00}

 ## TODO
 * Add an easier way to switch between using fahrenheit or celsius units of measurement.